wkumari/draft-wkumari-owe/README.md

    continue to behave in risky ways, and thus aims to make this slightly less risky...

-6. Privacy Considerations
+7. Privacy Considerations

    By making "open" wireless encrypted by default we aim to decrease the incidence of passive eavesdropping by pervasive monitors and idle attackers.

+Kumari & George         Expires February 20, 2016               [Page 8]

+Internet-Draft              draft-wkumari-owe                August 2015

-7. Acknowledgements
+8. Acknowledgements

    The authors wish to thank some folk.

-Kumari                  Expires February 7, 2016                [Page 7]

-Internet-Draft              draft-wkumari-owe                August 2015

-8. References
+9. References

-8.1.
+9.1.
 Normative References

    [IEEE.802-11i]
               IANA, "IEEE 802 Part 11: Wireless LAN Medium Access